mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 However, in this lab, for simplicity sake, we are going to deploy Tiller with the `cluster-admin` role so the service has access to all of the elements of the Kubernetes API to deploy our applications.
 This is **NOT** best practice for production but is more than acceptable in isolated/demo environments.

-Now that we've learned a little bit about Helm, let's change into our `Kubeapps` directory and create the Tiller service account and role binding that Helm requires to run in a Kubernetes cluster:
+Now that we've learned a little bit about Helm, let's change into our `Kubeapps` directory and create the Tiller `serviceaccount` and `rolebinding` that Helm requires to run in a Kubernetes cluster:

 ~~~
 $ cd ~/zPod-PKS-CSE-Demos/Kubeapps